What Father’s Day means to us at Scenic World

 It’s a great place and opportunity to spend time with the children in a different environment.
 You can buy Dad a cup of coffee and then put him on the Scenic Skyway and see if he really isn’t scared of heights like he says!

 David Hammon is Phil’s son and Joint Managing Director of Scenic World with his sister, Anthea.

 Father’s Day is coming up, what does it mean to you and how do you usually spend it?

-Father’s day has taken on a new meaning since becoming a father myself, you become much more aware of yoru own parents’ efforts .
+Father’s Day has taken on a new meaning since becoming a father myself, you become much more aware of your own parents’ efforts.
 My children are 7, 5 and 2 so we normally do something that we all enjoy together, riding bikes, kicking balls around, taking a bushwalk.
-We normally go and visit Dad as well.
+We normally go and visit my Dad as well.

 Harry was your grandfather & is the man who started it all, tell us what you remember about him?

 I remember that he was fairly short and being taller than him when I was about 14.
 Despite that he was always a large presence, strong of will and determination.
 A man who had an aura of achievement, he was someone who had come from the depression and I think was very proud of what he had done in his life, as he had every right to be.

 How was your childhood growing up around Scenic World and then eventually getting into the business yourself?